npyl/EnhanceDiskUtility/README.md

 # EnhanceDiskUtility
-SIMBL plugin for Disk Utility that aims to enable Verify / Repair Permissions support
+mySIMBL plugin for Disk Utility that aims to enable the removed Verify / Repair Permissions support

-This project uses FireWolf's Utility for Repairing Permissions: [FireWolf's Website](https://www.firewolf.science/2016/07/repairpermissions-v3-now-supports-repairing-permissions-on-macos-sierra/)

-# Installation!
+# Installation

 Installation is fairly easy if you have mySIMBL installed! [mySIMBL Repository](https://github.com/w0lfschild/mySIMBL)